 Facial nerve damage can also cause entropion in dogs by disrupting the muscles that control eyelid movement.
 This results in muscle weakness, sagging eyelids, and abnormal eyelid positioning.

-What are the Symptoms of Entropion in Dogs?
+What Does Entropion Look Like in Dogs?

 Excessive Tearing.
 One of the first signs of entropion is constant tearing.
 As the eyelashes and fur rub against the eye, it becomes irritated and inflamed.
 This results in increased tear production, leading to significant wetness on the eye and tear stains on the fur.